khan-ayanama/Course104-React/Lectures/Tutorial-03/notes03.md

 In JSX we generally use camelcase attribute and inline styles in double curly braces {{}} etc for more visit below site

 [HTML vs JSX on Freecodecamp.org](https://www.freecodecamp.org/news/html-vs-jsx-whats-the-difference/)

+## Rendering Components

+React for building user interfaces, these three syntax variations are used to render components:

+`{TitleComponent}`: This syntax is used to render the TitleComponent as a self-closing tag without any children.
+It's typically used when the component doesn't have any content or children elements to render.

+`{<TitleComponent/>}`: This syntax is also used to render the TitleComponent as a self-closing tag, and it's functionally equivalent to the first syntax.
+It's a matter of personal preference which one you use.

+`{<TitleComponent></TitleComponent>}:` This syntax is used to render the TitleComponent with an opening and closing tag, allowing you to include children elements or content inside the component.
+This is used when you want to pass content or other JSX elements as children to the TitleComponent.